 The source tells the routers that it is using the Integrated Services model by setting the nineteenth bit of the first 32 bits.

-The Differentiated Services (DiffServ) feature, if required, can be specified by setting the twentieth bit of the first 32 bits.
+The Differentiated Services (DiffServ) feature can be mentioned by setting the twentieth bit of the first 32 bits.